lfarroco/verbo-lang/README.md

 ## Roadmap

+- [ ] Define how interfaces should operate
+- [ ] Define interaction with existing code
+- [ ] Define "skills" like HTTP requests, file operations, etc.
 - [ ] Add other AI providers (OpenAI, Llama, your personal AI, etc.)
 - [ ] Feed generated files into a static code analyzer to check for common issues
 - [ ] Add support for more languages